 Before you proceed, take a backup of your entire website.
 The backup is your safety net.
 In the following steps, you will have to install plugins and as you may already know, new plugins can cause a website to crash.
 If that happens, you can get your website quickly up and running by using that backup.

 Password Protected Categories is one of our most popular WordPress plugins.
 It is ideal for building a simple membership area.
 Most membership plugins are quite featured-ridden.
 If managing a complex membership plugin feels like an annoying, time-consuming task, then go for the Password Protected Categories plugin.

 As the name suggests, the plugin helps you hide WordPress categories and other taxonomies.
-Clients use it to restrict access to private portfolios, invite-only events, exclusive products, among other things.
+Clients use it to restrict access to private portfolios, customer portals, invite-only events, exclusive products, among other things.